Sandstone

 Tilted muddy sandstone (wacke) layers on the eastern coast of Ireland.

 The color of sandstone is highly variable.
 The most common mineral in most sandstones is quartz which is colorless if pure.
 Hence, pure quartzose sandstone tends to be light-colored (picture below about quartz arenite).
 However, these sand grains are often covered with very fine-grained hematitic pigment which gives variable shade of reddish color to the rock.
 The cement is usually responsible for the color of sandstone although the main coloring agent may sometimes make up less than 1% of the rocks volume.
-This is a common situation with redbeds to which vivid red color is given by a small amount of iron oxide (mostly hematite).
+This is a common situation with redbeds to which vivid red color is given by a small amounts of iron oxide (mostly hematite).
 Sandstones that contain lots of rock fragments (lithic sandstones) are often dark-colored.
 Such sandstones are known as graywacke although this term is a bit old-fashioned nowadays.

 Coarse-grained strongly cemented sandstone (gritstone) from Israel.
 Hematite gives it a reddish color which is very typical to sandstones.
 The width of the sample is 8 cm.